softwareconstruction240/softwareconstruction/instruction/lambdas/lambdas.md

     });
 ```

 To overcome this deficiency in the language, Java introduced `Lambda` functions.
 In Java, Lambda functions are effectively a syntactic simplification of anonymous inner classes that implement an interface with a single function.
-Interfaces of this type are called a `Functional Interface`.
+An interface of this type is called a `Functional Interface`.

 If you have a parameter that is expecting a `Functional Interface` then you can use the abbreviated lambda syntax.
-The lambda syntax provides the parameters on the left and the return value on the right, separated by a `->` symbol.
-A simple lambda function that takes two numbers and adds them together would look like the following.
+The lambda syntax provides the input parameters on the left and the return value on the right, separated by an `->` symbol.
+A simple lambda function that takes two numbers as input and then returns their sum would look like the following.

 ```java
 (a, b) -> a + b
 ```

 Notice that you do not have to declare the types, include the block curly braces, or use the return keyword.
-Those are all implied by the syntax and the `Functional Interface` that the lambda function represents.
+Those are all implied by the syntax and the `Functional Interface` that the lambda function implements.

 For the example we described above, we could reduce our anonymous speaker classes to be the following.